tsukasaoishi/fresh_connection/README.md

 ## ActiveRecord Versions Supported

+- FreshConnection supports ActiveRecord 6.1, 7.2, 8.0 and 8.1.
-- FreshConnection supports ActiveRecord version 5.2 or later.
+- If you are using ActiveRecord 5.2 / 6.0, you can use FreshConnection version 3.1.3 or before.
 - If you are using Rails 5.1, you can use FreshConnection version 3.0.3 or before.

-### Not Support Multiple Database
-I haven't tested it in an environment using MultipleDB in Rails 6.
-I plan to enable use with MultipleDB in FreshConnection version 4.0 or later.

 ## Databases Supported
 FreshConnection currently supports MySQL and PostgreSQL.